yoiwa/make-password/README.md

 _Note: obviously, all of example outputs above are *intentionally* non-random at all.
 Never use these as passphrases!_

+### make-password (Tk GUI)

+    usage: make-password --gui (or --tk)

+If Tk library is available (true for almost all non-embedded implementations of Python), this will show a simple graphical user interface to select on password options and have passphrases generated.

+On Windows, it can be called with the `pythonw` interpreter to invoke GUI without making a command-line window.

 ### make-password-sheet

     usage: make-password-sheet [-H] [-Q] [--wifi-ssid WIFI_SSID]